Alan Android SDK¶

 To troubleshoot problems you may have with your Android app, check the solutions below:

-The minimum possible Android SDK version required by the Alan SDK is 21.
+The minimum possible Android SDK version required by the Alan AI SDK is 21.
 If the version in your project is lower, you may encounter the following error:

 AndroidManifest.xml Error: uses-sdk:minSdkVersion 16 cannot be smaller than version 21 declared in library [:alan_voice]